aforward9600/pokemonpalette/README.md

     - heavily discourage healing if at max hp
 	- slightly encourage healing if below 1/3 hp
 	- slightly discourage healing if above 1/2 hp
+  - heavily discourage using Counter against a non-applicable move
 - Trainer ai routine #3 (choosing effective moves) has been modified
   - It now heavily discourages moves that would have no effect due to type immunity
   - zero-power buffing/debuffing moves are randomly preferenced 12.5% of the time to spice things up